elingp/TTRPGSHEETS-VAESEN/README.md

     *   Character data is saved locally in the browser's localStorage.
     *   Import and Export character data as JSON files for backup or transfer.
 *   **Rulebook Integration**:
-    *   Dropdowns populated with options from the Vaesen core rulebook (e.g., Archetypes, Mementos, Talents, Equipment).
+    *   Dropdowns populated with options from the Vaesen core rulebook (e.g., Archetypes, Mementos, Talents, Gear).
     *   Descriptions and effects for many items and talents available for quick reference.

 ## How to Use